Joe Ryan (baseball)

 Joseph Philip Ryan (born June 5, 1996) is an American professional baseball pitcher for the Minnesota Twins of Major League Baseball (MLB).
-He was drafted by the Tampa Bay Rays in the 7th round of the 2018 Major League Baseball draft.
+He was drafted by the Tampa Bay Rays in the seventh round of the 2018 MLB draft and made his MLB debut with the Twins in 2021.
+In 2025, Ryan was named to his first All-Star game.

 Amateur career

-Ryan attended Sir Francis Drake High School (now Archie Williams High School) in San Anselmo, California.
+Ryan attended Sir Francis Drake High School in San Anselmo, California.
 He was drafted by the San Francisco Giants in the 39th round of the 2014 Major League Baseball draft, but did not sign and played college baseball at California State University, Northridge.
 In 2015 and 2016, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League, and was named a league all-star in 2016.
 In 2018, he transferred to California State University, Stanislaus.

 Professional career

 Tampa Bay Rays

-Ryan was drafted by the Tampa Bay Rays in the seventh round, 210th overall, of the 2018 MLB draft and signed.
-Ryan made his professional debut with the Hudson Valley Renegades, compiling a 2-1 record with a 3.72 ERA over 36 1/3 innings.
+The Tampa Bay Rays drafted Ryan in the seventh round, as the 210th overall pick of the 2018 MLB draft, and he signed.
+Ryan made his professional debut with the Hudson Valley Renegades, compiling a 2–1 record with a 3.72 ERA over 36 1/3 innings.

 Ryan started 2019 with the Bowling Green Hot Rods and was promoted to the Charlotte Stone Crabs and Montgomery Biscuits during the season.
-Over 24 games (22 starts) between the three clubs, Ryan pitched to a 9-4 record with a 1.96 ERA, striking out 183 batters over 123 2/3 innings.
+Over 24 games (22 starts) between the three clubs, Ryan pitched to a 9–4 record with a 1.96 ERA, striking out 183 batters over 123 2/3 innings.

 Ryan did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Ryan was assigned to the Triple-A Durham Bulls to begin the 2021 season, and logged a 4-3 record and 3.63 ERA in 12 appearances, 11 of them starts.
+Ryan was assigned to the Triple-A Durham Bulls to begin the 2021 season, and logged a 4–3 record and 3.63 ERA in 12 appearances, 11 of them starts.